West Heath School (special school): History and grounds

-The school occupies premises formerly occupied by West Heath Girls' School, a private school founded in London in 1865, and which moved to this site, the 18th-century Ashgrove House, in 1932.
+The school occupies premises formerly occupied by West Heath Girls' School, a private school founded in London in 1867, and which moved to this site, the 18th-century Ashgrove House, in 1932.
 The former mansion house is grade II listed.
 Pupils included (from 1974 to 1977) Diana Spencer, the future Princess of Wales.
 In the 1990s the school began to experience financial difficulties owing to falling pupil numbers, and it was placed into receivership in 1997.

-The Diana, Princess of Wales Memorial Fund considered buying the school, but decided against it, and Mohamed Al Fayed stepped in to buy West Heath for £2,300,000 on 20 May 1998 as new premises for the Beth Marie Centre.
+The Diana, Princess of Wales Memorial Fund considered buying the school, but decided against it, and Mohamed Al Fayed stepped in to buy West Heath for £2,670,000 on 20 May 1998 as new premises for the Beth Marie Centre.
 He later pledged to contribute a further £550,000 towards equipping the school.
 In a statement, he said:

 I am surprised that the Princess Diana Memorial Fund, with all its millions in the bank, did not show a greater interest in this project.
 I believe it to be a far more fitting tribute to her work than putting her name on tasteless souvenirs.

 The school was founded in its current form, as The New School at West Heath, with Valerie May as Principal, on 14 September 1998.
 At the start it had around 30 pupils.
-Boarding began in the year 2000, and there are six boarding houses, each named after one of the trustees (see "Management", below); Tarrant, Sissons, Astor, Ruth, Hunniford and Esther.
+Boarding began in the year 2000, and there are six boarding houses, each named after one of the trustees (see "Management", below); Tarrant, Sissons, Astor/best house, Ruth, Hunniford and Esther.

 The school was renamed as West Heath School in September 2015.